oguzutku1745/OBTSTORE-Mobile-App-UI/README.md

 # OBTSTORE-Mobile-App-UI
-Basic UI for a shopping app
+Basic UI for a shopping app which I also practiced custom component (ProductCard)

+// ONLY SRC AND INDEX FILES ARE UPLOADED.
+APP.JS IS IN ./SRC

-You can use it as u wish
+You can use it as you wish

-Thanks to www.patika.dev for that helpful project as a step of learning.
+Thanks to www.patika.dev for that worthwhile project as a step of learning.